geudde/attic-chest/pages/03.season-2/04.meeting-16/03.address/docs.md

 &emsp;Where wit resplendent ever shines,
 And numerous beauties play;
 &emsp;I seize my pen, but half afraid,
-&emsp;First call the muses to my aid,
+&emsp;First call the Muses to my aid,
 To hail your natal day.

 #### 2